This article shows how to install Linux Mint 21 on a new virtual machine with VMware Workstation 17 on Windows 10.

 Step 15: Leave the name and location of the virtual disk at the default value.

-Step 16: Click Customize Hardware to further configure the virtual hardware settings of your Linux Mint guest machine.
+Step 16: Click Customize Hardware to configure further the virtual hardware settings of your Linux Mint guest machine.

 Step 17: Click on Processors device and then tick Virtualization Engine properties.